EliahKagan/York/README.md

 this software.
 If not, see
 <http://creativecommons.org/publicdomain/zero/1.0/>.*

-This program decrypts the messages exchanged by the fictional characters ELma York and Nathaniel York in *The Fated Sky* by Mary Robinette Kowal.
+This program decrypts the messages exchanged by the fictional characters Elma York and Nathaniel York in *The Fated Sky* by Mary Robinette Kowal.

 See `york.py` for the code and instructions on how to run it.